 If you do your taxes on paper every year, you can scan those documents and merge them into one PDF to keep everything together.
 If you already do your taxes online, you know that the completed tax forms you download every year are PDFs already.

 Not only can you use a PDF merge free tool to combine all of the forms, worksheets, and receipts for a single tax year, but you can also add each year’s tax forms to an archive of tax information that you want to keep but don’t need separate or handy.

 Most of the files you want to merge may already be in PDF format.
 Instead of having multiple PDF files open next time you need to use them, you can combine them into one searchable file use a free online PDF Search tool for lightning fast referencing, and make your work easier.

 Let A Free PDF Merge Tool Simplify Your Paperwork

-By now, you understand why it’s a good idea to merge PDF files together, and you know how easy it is to combine those files with a free online tool like the one at Sizle.
+By now, you understand why it’s a good idea to merge PDF files together, and you know how easy it is to combine those files with a PDF combiner like Sizle.

 Create a free account today and discover how getting your paperwork organized can make your life easier.

 Do you need to convert a Word, PPT or other kind of document to PDF?